 Starkli sends out transactions through accounts.
 Starknet natively supports account abstraction and all accounts are smart contracts.
 Therefore, there are many "flavors" of accounts and Starkli supports the most popular ones.
 Starkli refers to these "flavors" as variants.
+See this section for the supported variants.

 Accounts can be created and managed through the